General Motors (NYSE:GM) is a leading automaker committed to delivering the best automobile products to the world.

-As such, the company’s vehicle sales and market share data from all regions in the world are some of the most sought-after information among investors.
-From the data, investors can track not only the demand for GM’s products but also the growth of the company which directly correlates with the sales of its vehicles.
+From the vehicle sales and market share data, investors can find out not only the state of the demand for GM’s products but also the growth of the company which directly correlates with the vehicle sales figures.

 This article explores General Motors’ vehicle retail sales and market share in regions such as the United States, China and South America.